Panakkaari: Production

 Panakkaari was based on Russian writer Leo Tolstoy's novel Anna Karenina.
 It was directed by K. S. Gopalakrishnan under the technical supervision of Newtone Studio founder Jiten Bannerjee.

 Soundtrack

 The music of the film was composed by S. V. Venkatraman, with lyrics by Papanasam Sivan, Thanjai Ramaiah Das, Lakshmana Das and Kuyilan.

 Release and reception

 Panakkaari was released on 1 May 1953.
-According to film historian Randor Guy, the film failed at the box office "mainly because of its ‘anti-sentimental’ storyline".
+According to historian Randor Guy, the film failed at the box office "mainly because of its ‘anti-sentimental’ storyline".
 During the same period, another film, Pitchaikkari, became a major commercial success; people in Madras would often joke, "Those who bought Panakkari became pitchaikkaarans (beggars), while buyers of Pitchaikkari became panakkarans (rich men)!"